dany-kun/taberando/README.md

 | LINE_CHANNEL_SECRET | To verify Line webhook fingerprint                                                     |
 | LINE_TOKEN          | Line API OAuth token                                                                   |
 | GOOGLE_CREDENTIALS  | Google Service account json as String [Firebase API] ; used for the Firebase datastore |

+### Develop locally

+The bot rely on a configured Line webhook url.
+In order to point the webhook to a local port, the software `ngrok` is used.
+The bin `local_tunnel` open a local port to the world under a generated url and update the Line webhook configuration to use the generated url.